FAQ

 Additional studies, designs, planning, and engineering will need to be completed before we are ready to submit our next applications to Foothills County (Outline Plan, Land Use Amendment, Subdivision).
 Foothills County will need to review and approve these additional applications before construction can begin.
 It is likely another 2-4 years before any construction begins.

-At the time of construction, developer construction practices and methods of mitigating dust, noise, and construction traffic will be a guided by an approved Construction Management Plan that will be confirmed at the appropriate development stage.
+At the time of construction, developer construction practices and methods of mitigating dust, noise, and construction traffic, as an example, will be a guided by an approved Construction Management Plan that will be confirmed at the appropriate development stage.
+Elements of a Construction Management Plan can include (but are not limited to) parking and access to the site, screening and storage of supplies, mitigation strategies to address potential temporary impacts (e.g. noise, dust, etc.) and on site safety and emergency procedures.

 The Oxbow ASP is not intended to be its own municipality and is intended to continue to be situated within, and governed by, Foothills County.